AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/use-mtls-in-http-modules.md

  </tbody>
 </table>

-To find out what plan, license type, or access you have, contact your Workfront administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 For information on [!DNL Adobe Workfront Fusion] licenses, see [Adobe [!DNL Workfront Fusion licenses]](../../../workfront-fusion/get-started/license-automation-vs-integration.md)